Polyakri/mini_projects/MachineLearningProjects/RockPaperScissors_Game/readme.txt

 Step 4 is training a CNN, from the original data.

-After that you can find the best accuracy algorithm and apply it to the game
+After that you can find the best accuracy algorithm and apply it to the game.
+Note I trained about 3000 models to find the best

 Step 4 is the actual game, when an agent picks an image, adds noise to it, and our model is trying to predict the image so it can win the game.